umair120115/umair120115/README.md

 - 👋 Hi, I’m Umair Ahmad
 - 👀 I’m interested in web development and Machine learning.
-- 🌱 I’m currently learning django and machine learning and hopefully will...
+- 🌱 I’m currently working with django and learning ML.